 Lori may be reached directly at firstname.lastname@example.org.

 Since 2005, Sarah Engelbert has devoted her practice exclusively to Family Law.
 She is skilled in handling highly sensitive custody disputes and domestic violence issues, as well as tackling spousal support, child support, and complex property division cases with millions of dollars at issue.
 Prior to forming Howe Engelbert LLP in 2016, Sarah was a Senior Associate at Trope and Trope LLP for over seven years where she managed cases from intake to trial or settlement.
 Over the years, she also gained experience at other family law firms in Los Angeles.
 In 2018, Sarah completed the eight-day National Family Law Trial Institute in Houston, Texas, which is the preeminent litigation skills course dedicated exclusively to family law.
 The NFLTI is an intensive trial advocacy training program focused on child custody and business valuations.

 In 2005, she received her law degree from Pepperdine University.
 She also earned a Certificate in Dispute Resolution from Pepperdine’s Straus Institute for Dispute Resolution, which has long been considered the premier program in dispute resolution and has been ranked by U.S. News & World Report as the #1 dispute resolution program in the country for 11 of the past 12 years.
 She continues to polish her skills and recently participated in the Straus Institute’s Women’s Negotiation Academy.

 A Michigan native, Sarah graduated from Valparaiso University with a Bachelor of Science in Business Administration in 2002.
-At Valpo, she was a three year Captain of the NCAA Division I Women’s Tennis Team and a member of the NCAA Student-Athlete Advisory Committee.
-Sarah continues to play tennis in local USTA leagues.
+At Valpo, she was a three year Captain of the NCAA Division I Women’s Tennis team and a member of the NCAA Student-Athlete Advisory Committee.
+Sarah continues to play tennis in local USTA and WTT leagues.